 Buying on a CPM basis utilizing line items on the waterfall

 As a developer, you could potentially utilize a mediation platform and place cross promotion campaigns in your waterfall as a line item.
-The benefit of this solution is that you can look back at reporting and optimize accordingly.
+The benefit of this solution is that you have some reporting insights and can perform some optimization.

 Utilizing an ad network

 Another option is to use an ad network in order to manage your cross promotion campaigns by buying your own supply - doing so just like you would any other campaign.
-This solution provides developers with access to network optimization, and therefore to higher quality users.
+This solution provides you with access to network optimization and therefore to higher quality users.

 ironSource's cross-promotion platform

-ironSource’s cross promotion solution enables game developers to cross promote their portfolio of games within their own ad space while utilizing the abilities of both an ad network and mediation technology.
+ironSource’s cross promotion solution enables you to cross promote your portfolio of games within your own ad space while utilizing the abilities of both an ad network and mediation technology.

-From the monetization side of things, this solution gives developers full visibility, transparency, and control into the performance of their cross promotion efforts, multiple instances, as well as all of the advantages that come along with reporting.
-Additionally, devs are able to utilize all the features of the mediation to set flat eCPM rates and customize the configurations of the waterfall.
+From the monetization side of things, this solution gives you full visibility, transparency, and control into the performance of your cross promotion efforts.
+Serve cross promotion through multiple instances and use all of the advantages that come along with robust reporting.
+Additionally, utilize all the features of the mediation to set flat eCPM rates and customize the configurations of the waterfall.

-From the demand side, UA managers are able to run campaigns on a CPI basis, utilize the ROAS optimizer, and have access to all of the same controls from the regular UA platform including dynamic suppression.
-Furthermore, access to ironSource’s data science makes sure that cross promo ads are shown to the right users at the right time and maximizes both scale and quality.
+From the demand side, you're able to run campaigns on a CPI basis, utilize the ROAS optimizer, and have access to all of the same controls from the regular UA platform including dynamic suppression.
+Furthermore, access to ironSource’s data science makes sure that cross promotion ads are shown to the right users at the right time and maximizes both scale and quality.